Namibias Cash-strapped Carrier Stops Flights - UrduPoint

 Namibia's Cash-strapped Carrier Stops Flights

-The airline has failed to turn around its fortunes despite years of state bailouts.
+The national airline has failed to turn around its fortunes despite years of state bailouts.

-"All flight operations will be cancelled, with all aircraft returning to base," Air Namibia said on social media.
+"All flight operations will be cancelled, with all aircraft returning to base," Air Namibia said in a statement.

 Lawyers representing Air Namibia and Belgian company Challenge Air SA reached an agreement to have the carrier liquidated.